Diekri Technology Inc.

 Microsoft Office 2019/365 :

-(option 1) Home and Business - this has Word, Excel and Outlook
+(option 1) Home and Business - this has Word, Excel, Power Point and Outlook.

-(option 2) Home and Student - this has Word and Excel only
+(option 2) Home and Student - this has Word, Power Point and Excel only.

 (option 4) Office 365 Business - can be monthly or annual but cost varies between $17 and $26 per person per month.
 Costly but there are several benefits that may work out very well for your business.
 You may want to speak to a computing consultant before pursuing this path.

-Processor: Intel CPU I5, I7 or higher if available
+Processor: Intel CPU I5, I7 or higher if warranted

 Hard Drive: I recommend a SSD hard drive.
 If you store a lot of multi-media such as pictures, music and video, try for at least 1tb.